baegopooh/immich-native/README.md

-# Native Immich
+# Native Immich(guide to migrate from docker stack)

-This repository provides instructions and helper scripts to install [Immich](https://github.com/immich-app/immich) without Docker, natively.
+This repository provides instructions and helper scripts to install [Immich](https://github.com/immich-app/immich) without Docker, natively in proxmox lxc, and migrate from Immich installed with docker stack.
+(This guide is fork of [Immich Native](https://github.com/arter97/immich-native).
+I added some instructions to migrate from preexisting Immich and did some tweaks)

 ### Notes

- * This is tested on Ubuntu 22.04 (on both x86 and aarch64) as the host distro, but it will be similar on other distros.
-If you want to run this on a macOS, see [4v3ngR's unofficial macOS port](https://github.com/4v3ngR/immich-native-macos).
+ * This is tested on Debian 12.02 on x86 as the host distro, but it will be similar on other distros.

  * This guide installs Immich to `/var/lib/immich`.
 To change it, replace it to the directory you want in this README and `install.sh`'s `$IMMICH_PATH`.

+ * This guid will make 2 lxc conainers, 1st one for postgresql and 2nd one for Immich service, redis and machine learning service.
+ *
  * The [install.sh](install.sh) script currently is using Immich v1.108.0.
 It should be noted that due to the fast-evolving nature of Immich, the install script may get broken if you replace the `$TAG` to something more recent.

  * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.

- * `pgvector` is used instead of `pgvecto.rs` that the official Immich uses to remove an additional Rust build dependency.
+ * Original Native Immich used `pgvector` instead of `pgvecto.rs(used by official Immich) to remove additional Rust build dependency.
+But I found it hard to change from pgvecto.rs to pgvector with pre-exiting postgresql DB.
+So This guide will use original pgvecto.rs

  * Microservice and machine-learning's host is opened to 0.0.0.0 in the default configuration.
 This behavior is changed to only accept 127.0.0.1 during installation.
 Only the main Immich service's port, 3001, is opened to 0.0.0.0.